 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 At week 39, the baby is completely developed and ready to step into the world.
 It is quite common that you will experience discomforts and aches during this period.
-Your body will go through a few minor but important changes such as regular contractions which will prep you up for delivery.
+Your body will go through a few minor but important changes, such as regular contractions, which will prep you up for delivery.

 Your Baby’s Growth During Pregnancy – Week 39

-During the 39th week of pregnancy, the baby will reach his/her birth size and weight.
+During the 39th week of pregnancy, the baby will reach its birth size and weight.
 This baby can now be taken into consideration as a full-term foetus.
 Here are some of the strides your baby is making during this week:

-- During the period, nutrients and antibodies are continued to be supplied to the baby by the mother’s placenta which will help the baby fight against any illness.
+- During the period, nutrients and antibodies are continued to be supplied to the baby by the mother’s placenta, which will help the baby fight against any illness.